famiuer/CodeBites/README.md

 # CodeBites
-A personal GitHub repository featuring a collection of small yet powerful programming tools
+A personal GitHub repository featuring a collection of small yet powerful programming tools.